 The cash consideration was funded through the placement of new Shares to institutional and professional investors at an issue price of \$0.075 per Share, which represented a 25% premium to the closing price of WTL on 9 June 2021.
 The Company raised a further \$1.5M in cash to fund acquisition and integration costs, bringing total cash raised under the placement to \$5M, and total Shares issued under the placement to 66,666,665.
-A total of a further 46,666,667 Shares were issued to the Sentry Sellers at an issue price of \$0.075 to satisfy the Shares issued to the Sentry Sellers were subject to 24 months escrow from the date of issue.
+A total of a further 46,666,667 Shares were issued to the Sentry Sellers at an issue price of \$0.075 to satisfy the Shares component of the initial purchase price.
+The Shares issued to the Sentry Sellers were subject to 24 months escrow from the date of issue.